-So, I’ve been trying to come up with some ways to cut corners, save a buck or two (or two thousand).
-It’s tougher than I thought, especially when I’m not willing to budge on the guest list.
-We chose May to get married so we’re in the beginning of wedding season, therefore we won’t save there because it’s peak time.
-And we decided to marry on a Saturday, because we’ll be having many out of town guests come in and that’s the easiest way to do it, so no savings for booking a Friday or Sunday.
+So, I've been trying to come up with some ways to cut corners, save a buck or two (or two thousand) with budget saving ideas.
+It's tougher than I thought, especially when I'm not willing to budge on the guest list.
+We chose May to get married so we're in the beginning of wedding season, therefore we won't save there because it's peak time.
+And we decided to marry on a Saturday, because we'll be having many out of town guests come in and that's the easiest way to do it, so no savings for booking a Friday or Sunday.

 Serve light appetizers instead of a sit-down meal

 or forgo the fancy filet mignon for some tasty southern BBQ or hot wings- E loves him some hot wings.
 MMM… delicious.
 No matter what anyone says, I feel like I definitely want to serve heavy enough food to fill up my guests.
 It might not be fancy but hopefully it will be delicious.

 Have a family friend make our cake as a gift to us

 Tammy, our neighbor in the house we lived in from my middle school to high school years made all of my birthday cakes during that time period.
 She makes amazingly delicious and beautiful cakes, which I dubbed Tammycake many years ago and the name has stuck within my family.
 She has graciously agreed to do our wedding cake and I could not be MORE excited!
 I actually just recently read this post

 brides!) about rental cakes!
 You rent a pretty, decorative cake that looks good, but then buy plain, delicious sheet cakes from your local Publix.
 Very cost-friendly!

 Use an iPod instead of a band or DJ.

 E's not such a fan of this idea- he really wants to use this DJ that his sister used at her wedding.
 Get this, his business name is “DJ DUDE.”
 Really.
 How am I supposed to take this guy seriously?
 He also is a dead ringer for Willie Nelson.